ra1zzzengpt/cli-messanger/README.md

 The project is split into several independent layers.

 #### `api`
 Abstracts the network layer.
-The `IMessageApi` interface ensures the rest of the application does not depend on whether data comes from a local mock (`FakeMessageApi`) or a real server (`HttpMessageApi`).
+The `IMessageApi` interface ensures the rest of the application does not depend on whether data comes from a local mock (`FakeMessageApi`) or a real server (`HttpsMessageApi`).

 #### `app`
 Contains `AppController`, which coordinates the application lifecycle, manages the configuration, and bridges UI screens with the API layer via dependency injection.